Did Kansas accept the Medicaid Expansion?

 The Affordable Care Act Medicaid expansion was first introduced as optional in the early 2010s to all 50 states including Kansas.
 Each state could elect to be part of the ACA Medicaid expansion, but was not required to include the new guidelines.
 What is the expansion of Medicaid and how will it affect Kansas?
 The Obamacare Medicaid expansion details are a bit complicated but the general mission is to keep millions of low-income Americans in good health by changing the Medicaid program requirements to allow more people to be in the program.
 The Affordable Care Act Medicaid eligibility requirements are much less restrictive, using income as the only factor used to determine an applicant’s eligibility.
 While some Medicaid expanding states have slightly different income standards, applicants will be accepted into the program if they earn up to a certain percentage of the federal poverty line.
 The Obamacare expansion will also allow adults who were in the foster care system as children to be enrolled in Medicaid until they turn 26 years of age.
 If you are wondering, “What is the Obamacare Medicaid expansion and is Kansas expanding Medicaid?” make sure to read all the information in the sections below.

-ACA Medicaid Expansion in Kansas
+Learn About the ACA Medicaid Expansion in Kansas

 While the Obamacare expansion of Medicaid in Kansas has the potential to help many people, it is not a free program.
 The ACA Medicaid expansion cost to states can be quite large with some states having to spend billions of dollars to keep the expansion functioning.
 The expansion does provide each state with a large amount of federal funds but it does not completely finance all Medicaid costs for coverage of the expanded eligible population.
 Due to the expense, the federal government made the ACA Medicaid expansion optional.